shadowoftherock/devarim/Traditions/Incense.md

 Not by fire alone, but by repentance, gratitude, and awe of Your Name.

+Purify our thoughts,
+sanctify our words,
-Purify our thoughts as the incense is pure, sanctify our words as its smoke rises straight, and draw us nearer to Your presence, for You are holy and Your Name is holy.
+and draw us nearer to Your presence, for You are holy and Your Name is holy.